 Since 1995, Leadership North Carolina has provided cutting-edge programming to current and emerging leaders from across the state.
-Every summer LNC selects a class of engaged citizens to learn about issues related to government, economic development, health and human services, education, and the environment.
-Each class of approximately 55 leaders attends an orientation retreat and five two-day sessions during the LNC program year.
+Every summer LNC selects a class of engaged citizens to learn about issues related to government, economic development, health and human services, education, the environment, and inclusive leadership.
+Each class of approximately 55 leaders attends an orientation retreat and six two-day sessions during the LNC program year.
 Sessions combine presentations, tours, experiential learning activities, and facilitated dialogue to educate participants about challenges and opportunities facing the state.
 The LNC program supports the exploration of multiple perspectives in a safe and respectful environment.
 LNC class members build their personal and professional networks as they work to turn knowledge into action and leverage resources for the benefit of the state and its people.

 For the first topic session of the program year class members gather in Raleigh to focus on state and local government.
 Representatives from various levels of government join the group to explain their roles and responsibilities, how they interact with one another, and the scope of

 the services each provides.
 Interactive legislative and budgeting simulations offer participants new insight into the legislative process and a greater appreciation for the many competing priorities involved in constructing a state budget.
 This session also addresses significant political trends and the implications of recent elections.
 Links across the five LNC topic areas emerge as participants interact with key decision-makers and explore ways their own leadership qualities can be leveraged to move the state forward.